Cheap Seats (TV series): On the Road

 Two episodes were taped in locations other than New York or Los Angeles.
 In October 2005, ESPN Classic aired "Cheap Seats on the Road" from the Sklar brothers' hometown of St. Louis, Missouri, where the second Busch Stadium was being torn down because part of it was on the same land on which Busch Stadium III was being constructed.
 On the episode, the Sklars try to convince city officials to cancel the stadium's demolition by combining the two into a bizarre superstructure.

 During Season 3, Cheap Seats went to Hillsborough, New Jersey, after a contestant won a contest for the Sklars to film an episode in their home.
 The episode was titled Cheap Seats on the Road: A Fan's Couch.

 Utilityman: The Quest for Cooperstown

 This particular episode, which is not officially a part of the Cheap Seats canon, is a 2004 ESPN special (produced by MLB Productions).
 It features the Sklars going on a trip to St. Louis and then to Cooperstown.
 The Sklars went all the way to the National Baseball Hall of Fame on a campaign to get beloved 1980s and 1990s St. Louis Cardinals player José "The Utilityman" Oquendo inducted for his versatility to play almost any position on the baseball field.
 (In 1988, Oquendo became the first National League player since 1918 to have played all nine positions in one season.)
-The special includes the Sklars receiving Oquendo's blessing to lobby for his spot in Cooperstown, collecting signatures for the petition and giving a lackluster presentation to the HOF's committee.
-After initially denying their claim, the committee agreed to place his plaque in a spot that best fit Oquendo and his skills: the utility closet.
-It remains there to this day.